AlessandroLibotte/SimonKotlords/README.md

 ## How to get started
- - click play to go in the  Play Screen
+ - click play to go into the Play Screen
  - click start to start your game
- - while the sequence is shown you can click pause
+ - while the sequence is being shown you can pause the game, dont warry the sequence will be repeated form the start
- - repeat the sequence seen
+ - repeat the sequence you have seen
  - advance through the levels as long as you can
  - once you lose check your record in the leaderboard section
 ## Credits